 The type of grip of the mouse is not important, but for any CAD users with small hands, you would want to consider the size of the mouse you opt for.
 Remember the larger the mouse, the slower you become and the lesser you feel tired if that makes sense.
 With a big mouse (palm grip), it will feel comfortable and you will be quicker and precise but likely to be exposed to constant fatigue.

-In term of DPI, I don’t believe much attention should be given to it since most of the mice you will find on the market today have an acceptable DPI.
+In terms of DPI, I don’t believe much attention should be given to it since most of the mice you will find on the market today have an acceptable DPI.

 The middle dedicated button